WDI-SEA/react-development-course-materials/04-APIs and Heroku/01-film-project-part3-review.md

 - The previous film project assignment focuses heavily on lifting state up.
 Make sure that students properly switch state to props where necessary.

-- Review step 8 where students set up a conditional for adding or removing films from `faves`.
+- Review Step 8 where students set up a conditional for adding or removing films from `faves`.

 - Remind students that functions can also be passed down the component tree and used in props.